larnTechGeeks/data-engineering-test/README.md

 To get started rename the `.env.sample` to `.env` and fill the required `API_ID` and `API_KEY`

+To trigger the currency exchange manually after running the server navigate to `http://localhost:5080/v1/rates/update` and the currency api call will be triggered and the currencies populated to the database.

 # Project Structure

 ## app